MateuszPlebanek/wild-series2/README.md

 # 🎬 Wild Series — Symfony TV Show Database

 Wild Series is a Symfony application that manages TV shows, seasons, episodes, comments, users, authentication, and an advanced search system.
-This project was built as part of the Symfony learning path at the Wild Code School.
+This project was built as part of the Symfony learning

 # 🚀 Main Features
 ## 🔐 Authentication & Security